hullsean/iheavy_automation/README.md

 Makefile includes make test, make provision & make configure options.  make all does all of them together.  :)

-Did some testing with terraform build via iheavy.tf
+Did some testing with terraform build via main.tf and vars.tf
-To use the awscli, use the build_iheavy.sh script

 Steps to Rebuild IHEAVY.COM

 1. update iheavy/composer.json to change any versions
 2. git commit -am "updated version x of php package"
+- need to test.  does this still use codecommit version of ihi infra?
 3. git push origin master (need to move this repo to github)
 4. make test (runs terraform plan)
 5. make provision (runs terraform apply)